 Allstate Sugar Bowl

 It’s one of the top college football bowl games in the nation and it happens right here in New Orleans.
-It’s the 81st annual Allstate Sugar Bowl and it will be played in the Mercedes-Benz Superdome on New Year’s Day.
-Game time is 7:30 p.m.
-Central Standard Time.
+It’s the 82nd Annual Allstate Sugar Bowl and it will be played in the Mercedes-Benz Superdome on New Year’s Day.
+Game time is at 7:30 p.m.
+CST.

-While the Sugar Bowl game is the culmination of the New Year’s Eve festivities in New Orleans, there are other noteworthy events going on concurrently, including a two-day Fan Fest.
-Held on the grounds of the Jax Brewery, adjacent to the French Quarter on Decatur Street, the Fan Fest will be held on Tuesday and Wednesday, December 30 and 31 from 12:00 noon-7:00 p.m. both days.
+While the Sugar Bowl game is the main event of the New Year’s Eve festivities in New Orleans, there are other noteworthy happenings going on, including a two-day Fan Fest that is being held for its 10th straight year.
+Staged on the grounds of Jax Brewery on Decatur Street in the French Quarter, the Fan Fest will be held on Wednesday and Thursday, December 30 and 31 from 12:00 p.m. – 7:00 p.m. both days.

 Admission is free.